fourier/libsexp/README.md

 ```c
 sexp_item* sexp_item_attribute(sexp_item* item, const char* attribute);
 ```
-- search in the list by 'attributes'.
+Search in the list by 'attributes'.
 Attributes are subsequent pair of list elements, first of them is of type Symbol starting with ':', and second of any type.
 Lists with attributes for example are: (:hello 1 :the 2).
 Here we have 2 attribute pairs: ":hello" with the value 1 and ":the" with the value 2.